sobrase/offkub/README.md

 Gateway API resources.
 All manifests use container images from the local registry so the gateway can be installed entirely offline.

+`scripts/fetch_offline_assets.sh` also downloads the cunoFS CSI Helm chart and its container images.
+The chart is extracted under `roles/cunofs-csi-driver/files/chart` and the tarred images are saved in `offline_image_dir` alongside the other archives.